North Vancouver station

 North Vancouver station is a railway station located in the city of North Vancouver, British Columbia, Canada and is serviced by the Rocky Mountaineer tour company.
 The station is used on the Rainforest to Gold Rush route that goes to Jasper (via Whistler and Quesnel).
 It was formerly the southern terminus of the Whistler Sea to Sky Climb.

-The station is three blocks from the original North Vancouver railway station that was originally established for the Pacific Great Eastern Railway, later called BC Rail, until BC rail ended that service on October 31, 2002.
+The station is two blocks west of the original North Vancouver railway station that was originally established for the Pacific Great Eastern Railway, later called BC Rail.
+That station was served by the Cariboo Prospector until it ceased operations on October 31, 2002.
+The BC Rail station was deconstructed in 2013.